7enderhead/antiweb/documentation/source/antiweb.rst

 @ include
 =========

-   Once you have created a block  you can include it with the ``@include`` directive:
+   Once you have created a block  you can include it with the ``@include`` directive.
+The order in which your blocks will appear in the documentation is defined by the order of the ``@include`` directives

-   The code begins in file antiweb.py at line 2816:
    ::